pinefoambath/NotesExpressApp/Vorlage/README.md

-To develop:
+## How to develop in this

-Install the dependencies: npm install
+Installing dependencies: npm install

+Running tests: npm test

-To start the repository: npm start
+Starting the repository: npm start